sdornel/fit-tracker/README.md

 prevent unauthorized users from getting past login page -DONE
 ==============================================================
-need to salt passwords with bcrypt! user edit file upload functionality for database
+need to salt passwords with bcrypt!

+FRONTEND AND BACKEND
+user edit file upload and fetch functionality -DONE (but...)
+^ when i update a user photo i need to delete the old photo in uploads folder ^ i don't really like how i did it but for now i will leave it as is

 FRONTEND